leonW7/D-Link/Vul_6.md

 Vulnerability description
 -------------------------
-An issue was discovered in /bin/goahead on D-Link DIR-823G with latest firmware 1.02B03.
-There is a incorrect access control problem allowing remote attackers to hijack DNS of all clients in WLAN without authentication via access a HNAP API named SetWanSettings.
+An issue was discovered in /bin/goahead on D-Link DIR-823G devices with firmware 1.02B03.
+There is incorrect access control allowing remote attackers to enable the Guest WiFi on router with no password default, without authentication, via the SetWLanRadioSettings HNAP API.

 POC
 -------------------------

-Attacker should call a HNAP API SetWanSettings remotely and set DNS server of router immediately.
+Attacker should call a HNAP API SetWanSettings remotely and enable Guest WiFi on router immediately.
 Attacker just need to send a POST request as below:

 Headers: